Elena Phrydas, BA (Hons), MA, MBACP (Reg.)

 I offer face-to-face long and short term psychotherapy in North London.

 People come to therapy from all walks of life and for many different reasons.
 One thing they have in common is that they are all seeking understanding and change and want to find ways to lead more harmonious and fulfilling lives.
-Clients often express feeling stuck, unsettled and confused about how this can be achieved and as a result experience inner-conflict with themselves and their environment.
-This can naturally lead to feelings of anxiety, depression and many other symptoms of "disorder".
+It also seems very natural for us to experience psychological distress from feeling a sense of misalignment with who we feel we are.
+The affect of this alone can cause inner-conflict; the experience of disconnection with your internal and external world can lead to feelings of anxiety, depression.
+This is recognised by the person-centred approach as an important part of a person to be explored and worked with rather than corrected and disregarded.

-As your therapist I can be helpful in providing you with the conditions within which deeper understanding, empowerment and autonomy can be achieved.
+As your therapist I can be helpful in providing you with the conditions within which deeper understanding, empowerment and autonomy can be achieved, which can also help you to make the steps needed for you as an individual and towards fulfilling your potential.
 This process can directly bring about the major shifts you may be looking for.
-As perceptions and experiences are enhanced, relationships and the general coping with daily life are influenced in a meaningful and long-lasting way.
+As perceptions and experiences are enhanced, relationships and the general coping with daily life are influenced in a meaningful and long-lasting way, which is facilitated by a therapist that is genuine, warm and present throughout the therapeutic encounter.

 I welcome any questions you may have and look forward to hearing from you.